dimitri-nicolo/calico/security/threat-detection-and-prevention/anomaly-detection/enabling.md

 ## Anomaly detection memory requirements

-We recommend the following minimum memory requirements for your Elasticsearch cluster, depending on how many anomaly detection jobs you intend to run concurrently:
+We recommend the following minimum memory requirements for your Elasticsearch cluster, based on the number of anomaly detection jobs that you intend to run concurrently:
 |Number of jobs|Minimum memory (GB)|
 |:---|:---|
 |1|4|